kalamara/nacs/README.md

 Not another Configuration System

-libNacl is a C library for managing configuration files.
+libnacs is a C library for managing configuration files.

 It loosely follows the yml / json format, allowing for de/serialization of human readable files to/from a dynamic structure in memory.

 Currently YAML files are supported, using [libyaml](https://github.com/yaml/libyaml) for low level I/O, with plans for JSON and CBOR.

 # Usage
-Link the library against your application, and use the api in [config.h](https://github.com/kalamara/nacl/blob/master/include/config.h)  to de/serialize configurations.
+Link the library against your application, and use the api in [config.h](https://github.com/kalamara/nacs/blob/master/include/config.h)  to de/serialize configurations.
-Refer to the [Doxygen docs](https://github.com/kalamara/yacs/blob/master/Doxyfile) and the [test examples](https://github.com/kalamara/nacl/tree/master/tst) for more information.
+Refer to the [Doxygen docs](https://github.com/kalamara/yacs/blob/master/Doxyfile) and the [test examples](https://github.com/kalamara/nacs/tree/master/tst) for more information.

 # Structure
 The main configuration structure config_t is a vector of different types of possible entries: